Jamflynt/Jamflynt/README.md

 A recent graduate of the Commonwealth Coders program in Kentucky, USA, I am skilled at Git, HTML5, CSS3, JavaScript and Responsive Web Design.
 I am currently teaching myself WordPress, Advanced JavaScript, CSS/SASS, UI/UX principles, and Python.
 I never want to stop learning and understanding as much as I can.

-I am currently open to freelance oppertunities and looking to build my portfolio.
+I am currently open to freelance opportunities and looking to build my portfolio.
 My goal is to combine both UI/UX and design principles with a strong foundation in programming into a profitable carrer where I can make a difference.

 Contact me on LinkedIn, filling out the form on my portfolio site which you can find below, or via email.